juanpaez22/scc2020/cesm/readme.md

 8. Enter /scripts and run ./create_newcase where the three parameters are <casename> <compset> and <grid resolution>.
 The component set is the specific physical components of CESM which will be actively run and will have real data.
 9. cd into the case directory and run ./case.setup
 10. Run ./case.build
-11. Using the xmlchange tool, change the $STOP_OPTION parameter to 'never'.
-This would look like: ./xmlchange STOP_OPTION=never
+11. Using the xmlchange tool, change the $STOP_OPTION parameter to 'years'.
+This would look like: ./xmlchange STOP_OPTION=years
+12. Then, change $STOP_N to the number of model years you would like to run
-12. run ./case.submit
+13. run ./case.submit